02 Mar Stop wasting time: 8 ways to work smarter – not harder

 As it turns out, 80 percent of our output comes from 20 percent of our effort.
 This is called the Pareto Principle which says that we can achieve a lot of our results without working insane hours.

 Putting the Pareto Principle to work: Take a closer look at your daily activities.
-Pick those specific activities that actually move you forward.
+Pick those specific activities and actions that are likely to propel you forward more than anything else.
 Drop (or at least diminish) the activities that are not proven to be effective.
 Be ruthless to focus on producing output.
 This article by Career Contessa sheds a little more light to this principle.

 So much of our wasted time comes from interruptions.
 You can lose as much as 40 percent of your productive time switching between tasks.
 Throughout the day, our precious work hours are interrupted by email, social media, smartphone notifications, and unannounced visits from colleagues.
 The fix?
 Create time blocks in your day to get priority work done.
 This means turning off your email and notifications and resist switching between tasks at least for a chunk of time.